 No man seeks to acquire "moobs" and a flabby chest.
 Your man boobs aren't just a fitness failure, however.
 Gynaecomastia, in which a male's breasts swell and look larger than normal, can occur because of a hormone imbalance — such as during puberty — drug reactions or genetics, as well as due to obesity.

 Video of the Day

 If you've ruled out a possible medical reason for your chest's appearance, exercise is your next step to lose extra fat, get your hormones on track and firm up the muscles of the chest wall.
-Push-ups are part of this equation, but by no means are the only strategy in your efforts to get the buff pecs your after.
+Pushups are part of this equation, but by no means are they the only strategy in your efforts to get the buff pecs you're after.

-And, although push-ups do constitute physical activity, they don't elicit enough of a calorie burn to truly impact your weight.
-A 5-minute bout of push-ups burns just 48 calories for a 250-pound man, and that's if you're doing the exercise the whole time -- which is nearly impossible.
+And although pushups do constitute physical activity, they don't elicit enough of a calorie burn to truly impact your weight.
+A five-minute bout of pushups burns just 48 calories for a 250-pound man, and that's if you're doing the exercise the whole time — which is nearly impossible.
 A pound of fat equals 3,500 calories, meaning you must either eat that many fewer or burn that many more to drop weight.

 Losing man boobs caused by obesity requires a dedicated diet and exercise commitment.
 Focus on reducing your portion sizes and committing to healthier choices, such as lean chicken instead of fatty brisket, whole grains instead of white bread and steamed vegetables instead of french fries.

 Don't give up on the pushups, but make them a small part of a greater regimen that includes more cardio and total-body strength training.
 Include pushups in a circuit training routine, for example, that also involves sets of squats, rows, lunges and crunches.
 Spend free doing cardio activity like jogging, biking or playing soccer to help burn calories, lose fat and get your body back on track.

 Read more: The Best Weight Loss Programs for Men